0xcharly/pycr/README.md

 PyCR
 ====

-A Command-Line Interface to Gerrit Code Review v2.8
+A Command-Line Interface to Gerrit Code Review v2.8 up to v2.11.4.

 Quick start
 -----------